Chevrolet Orlando: Production model

 In August 2009, at its extended product review, GM previewed the production-spec Orlando and confirmed its production.

 The production model was unveiled at the 2010 Busan International Motor Show, followed by the 2010 Paris Motor Show, and the 2013 North American International Auto Show.
 Production began at the Gunsan assembly plant in South Korea in October 2010.
 It was sold in South Korea from February 2011, marketed as an "Active Life Vehicle" (ALV), claimed to be the first of its kind.

 It is based on the GM Delta II platform mainly used for C-segment vehicles, and closely related with the first-generation Chevrolet Cruze and the third-generation Opel Zafira.
 Despite being marketed as an MPV, it is designed with a rugged styling similar to crossovers with plastic wheel arches and a boxy stance.

 While GM had initially intended to market the Orlando in the United States, they reversed their decision in May 2010.
 The Chevrolet Orlando was sold in Canada starting in mid-2011 for the 2012 model year.
-The Orlando was discontinued there for the 2015 model year.
+The Orlando was discontinued there after the 2014 model year.

 The European model was available from 2011 until 2014 when most of Chevrolet's vehicles, except muscle and sports cars were permanently withdrawn from the European market, except Russia and CIS member nations.
 Later in 2015, the Chevrolet Orlando was discontinued in the Russian market.

 The diesel engine for the Korean market was updated in 2015 to meet the government's Euro 6 requirement.
 All diesel Chevrolet Orlandos sold in Korea were equipped with a 1.6-litre inline-four CDTi engine outsourced from Opel.

-Worldwide production of the first generation Orlando ended in 2018, following its discontinuation by GM Uzbekistan and the closure of the Gunsan plant in South Korea which produced it.
+Worldwide production of the first generation Orlando ended in 2018, following the closure of the Gunsan plant in South Korea which produced it.